joarca01/final-math-bsc-thesis/README.md

 ## Purpose of the repository

 This repository serves a double purpose.
-For one part, it stores the latest version of the BSc Thesis (in English), together with the Beamer presentation used to defend it (in Catalan).
+For one part, it stores the latest version of the BSc Thesis (in English) at `Thesis-document`, together with the Beamer presentation used to defend it (in Catalan) at `Thesis-beamer`.

 However, the main goal of this repository is to host the stable version of the $\LaTeX$, SageMath, and Python codes, together with the HTML templates that *effectively* implement a *systematic*, *elemental*, and *Euclidean* proof of the infinitude of primes $\equiv \ell\pmod{k}$, whenever Schur and Murty's conditions are satisfied.
 As far as the author is concerned, this is something new to the literature.